twgr/probabilistic_matlab/README.md

 The main advantages of the package are:

 * It can run huge numbers of particles and iterations without suffering memory issues.
 For example, on a 3 dimensional Kalman filter with 50 time-steps in the state sequence, with 32GB of available RAM, one can run up to ~10e6 particles and store ~200e6 total samples.
-* Vectorization allows for very fast performance (~20 times faster than Anglican on the above model).
+* Vectorization gives fast performance for many models (~20 times faster than Anglican on the above model).
-* Matlab's debugger provides easy debugging for the models.
 * Can incorporate arbitrary deterministic external Matlab code.
 * Provides output in a common format with automatic output processing functions provided.
 * Allows state-of-the-art general purpose inference in the form of interacting particle Markov chain Monte Carlo (iPMCMC).